buildbot/buildbot/master/docs/developer/master-worker.rst

 uploadFile
 ..........

-Upload a file from the slave to the master.
+Upload a file from the worker to the master.
 The arguments are

 ``workdir``